OpenGATE/Gate/docs/source_and_particle_management.rst

 Other commands
 ~~~~~~~~~~~~~~

-For all models are enable a following commands:
+For all models following commands are available:

 * **setFixedEmissionDirection** - set fixed emission direction of single gamma or prompt gamma::